-Have you ever tried to buy something online but were disappointed when you discovered that it was out of stock?
-Or worse, maybe you did make the purchase, but after weeks of waiting, the product you ordered never arrived at your front door.
+Have your customers ever tried to buy something online from your website only to discover that it was out of stock, or worse, maybe they did make the purchase, but after weeks of waiting, the product ordered never arrived at their front door?

-Whatever the reason is, customers don't like being left in the dark and they want to know when their purchase is going to be delivered.
-If you don't have a visible supply chain, some customers will get frustrated by having to wait without a clear delivery date, while others will lose faith that they're getting their product at all.
-This uneasiness is more than enough to stop first-time buyers from returning to your store because they don't know if they're going to receive their order at the right time.
+Without a visible supply chain, some customers will get frustrated by waiting without a clear delivery date, while others will lose faith that they're getting their product.
+This uneasiness is enough to stop first-time buyers from returning to your store because they don't know if they will receive their order at the right time.

 What Is Supply Chain Visibility?

-Supply chain visibility describes how easy it is for a business or consumer to track the delivery of products or parts that were ordered online.
-The benefit of making this information available is that all stakeholders of the business know when a product will be delivered or available for purchase.
+Supply chain visibility describes how easy it is for a business or consumer to track the delivery of products or parts ordered online.
+The benefit of making this information available is that all business stakeholders know when a product will be delivered or available for purchase.

 Why Supply Chain Visibility Is Important in Customer Service

-Supply chain visibility doesn't just tell a business when a product will restock the shelves.
-In ecommerce, customers want to know when a product will arrive at their front door and will be disappointed if it's delivered later than expected.
-If they have no clue when the product will be delivered, most will be wary until it arrives on their doorstep.
+Supply chain visibility helps customers know when a product they ordered will arrive at their front door instead of waiting clueless.
+If customers have to wait with no clue about when the product will be delivered, most will be wary until it arrives on their doorstep.

 Even when it does arrive, some customers will hesitate to return for another purchase.
 Especially if they wanted it delivered quickly or needed it by a specific date.